peterfendt/architecture-center-1/docs/ref-arch/RA0013/4-modernizing-sap-bw-with-sap-bdc/readme.md

 **For Existing SAP BW/4HANA Environments** - **SAP BW/4HANA 1.0 or 2.0**: Upgrade to SAP BW/4HANA 2023 for latest features. - **SAP BW/4HANA 2021**: Apply the latest Service Pack or upgrade to SAP BW/4HANA 2023. - **SAP BW/4HANA 2023**: Implement the most recent Service Pack for optimal performance.

-**2. Shift to SAP BW Data Product:**
+**2. Shift to BW Data Products:**

 The data product generator for SAP Business Data Cloud allows users to automate the publication of valuable BW data from SAP BW and SAP BW/4HANA systems to the object store of SAP Datasphere within the scope of SAP Business Data Cloud.
-These data can be leveraged as data product and incorporated in SAP Datasphere projects or shared to third-party-tools.
+These data can be leveraged as data product and incorporated in SAP Datasphere projects or shared to certified non-SAP solutions via Deltashare.

 Note: the object store is not a cold store alternative, but enables SAP BW data product consumption and exposure.

 ![drawio](drawio/bw-approach-2.drawio)

-**SAP BW Data Product**
+**BW Data Products**

--   **Base Data Product:** contains the flattened transactional data of the selected InfoProvider including master data which can be e.g. directly leveraged by SAP Databricks for ML/AI use cases via Delta Share.
+-   **Base Data Product:** contains the flattened transactional data of the selected InfoProvider including master data which can be e.g. directly leveraged by (SAP) Databricks for ML/AI use cases via Delta Share.
 -   **Refined Data Product:** consists of local tables that contain the transactional data and pre-defined associated dimensions, i.e. master data out-of-the-box for analytics use cases and can also be exposed via SQL Share.
 -   **Derived Data Product:** uses the refined data product to define analytical measures or it includes the respective defined key figures, filters etc. - ready to use to gain further business insights and can also be consumed via OData.

-With Data Product Generator, Data subscription is created in SAP BW Cockpit for Info Provider.
-Once the subscription is activated, local table is created in specific BW Inbound space in SAP Datasphere.
+With Data Product Generator, data subscription is created in SAP BW Cockpit for Info Providers.
+Once the subscription is activated, local tables are created in an customer-managed object store in SAP Datasphere.
 Multiple subscriptions can be created similarly.

-Once the Run Subscription is executed, the data from Info Provider gets loaded into Local Table(file)into the SAP BW inbound space.
+Once the run subscription is executed, the data from Info Provider gets loaded into object-store based local tables into the SAP BW inbound space.
 Objects in this space are read-only, but data management tasks (e.g. deleting data) are possible.
 With Merge Task in SAP Datasphere, data will be synced from Inbound Table to Target Table.

 To create a Data Product, data provider profile is created in Data Sharing Cockpit in SAP Datasphere.
 If the data provider profile already exists, generate new activation key.
-DP should be exposed to Formations.
-Data Products can be created specifying the correct Artifact space (BW Inbound Space) and other required details.
+DP should be exposed to formations.
+Data Products can be created specifying the correct artifact space (BW Inbound Space) and other required details.
 Single/Multiple tables can be added to the Data Product.
 To make this discoverable to other sources, update the Switch Status to 'List', this will create Delta Share Endpoint and ORD document will be created and shared to UCL.
-Data Product will be listed in the catalog from where this can be shared to other spaces.
+Data Product will be listed in the BDC data catalog from where this can be shared to other spaces.

-With this, SAP BW Data product will be available for modelling and transformation purposes in SAP BDC.
+With this, BW Data product will be available for modelling and transformation purposes in SAP BDC.
 With delta share with SAP Databricks, proven SAP BW Data can be used for implementing AI/ML use cases.
 Update of data can be scheduled in a delta mode.

 [For Additional Details : Integrating Data from the Data Product Generator for SAP Business Data Cloud](https://help.sap.com/docs/SAP_DATASPHERE/be5967d099974c69b77f4549425ca4c0/cca4744c85b14788babe7cb6b77c9973.html)

 **3. Innovate with SAP Managed Data Products and Intelligent Applications:**

 With the Data Products in SAP BDC, holistic integration between data platforms and business applications is possible.
-This helps to develop Intelligent applications for insights and business decisions.
+This helps to develop (AI) applications for insights and business decisions.

 ![drawio](drawio/bw-approach-3.drawio)

-Along with SAP BW Data Products and all other LoB Data Product, one of the approaches for building AI/ML applications can be achieved using SAP Databricks.
+Along with BW Data Products and all other LoB Data Product, one of the approaches for building AI/ML applications can be achieved using (SAP) Databricks.
 This is optimized to work with SAP Data Products with zero-copy bi-directional data product sharing.

-From SAP Datasphere's Catalog, the BW Data Product can be shared with SAP Databricks.
-Once the AI/ML analysis has been performed in SAP Databricks, the output from the table in SAP Databricks needs to be enriched and then can be shared back to the SAP-managed Datasphere's space.
+From SAP Datasphere's Catalog, the BW Data Product can be shared with (SAP) Databricks.
+Once the AI/ML analysis has been performed in (SAP) Databricks, the output from the table in (SAP) Databricks can be enriched and then can be shared back to the BDC data product catalog.

 Refer to [SAP Business Data Cloud SDK](https://pypi.org/project/sap-bdc-connect-sdk/) to be able to create and publish Data Products for downstream consumption within SAP BDC.
 SDK helps to create/update share, create/update the CSN for a share and publish/unpublish a data product.

-For customers who are already using Databricks Data Intelligence Platform, Partner Connector from SAP will address brownfield scenarios.This will enable zero-copy sharing of data products bidirectionally based on Delta Sharing.
+For customers who are already using Databricks Data Intelligence Platform, SAP BDC Connect will address native Databricks brownfield scenarios.
+This will enable zero-copy sharing of data products bidirectionally based on Delta Sharing.

 **Replacing SAP BW Use Cases with SAP Business Data Cloud**